Secure Reliable Transport has several distinct advantages:

 Essentially, SRT wraps a UDP stream with the protocol to allow for more consistent streaming experience.

-In Teradek Encoders, there are two modes.
+In Teradek Encoders, there are two connection types.

 Both modes have the following variables: